kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 homePitch.innerHTML = teamInfo.dataset.homePitch;
 {% endprism %}

-It needs to be this way for two-word data-attributes due to how both `dataset` and `DOMStringMap` object work behind the scenes.
-Specifically, `dataset` will look at the data-attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.
+It needs to be this way for two-word data attributes due to how both `dataset` and `DOMStringMap` object work behind the scenes.
+Specifically, `dataset` will look at the data attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.

 Simply put, __*`dataset` can't refer to it as `teamInfo.dataset.home-pitch` in the JavaScript and the HTML reference can't be `data-homePitch`*__.